On logarithmic double phase problems: Musielak-Orlicz spaces and preliminaries

 \begin{proposition} Let $\ph \colon A \times [0,+\infty) \to [0,+\infty]$ be a generalized weak $\Phi$-function that satisfies \textnormal{(aInc)}$_p$ and \textnormal{(aDec)}$_q$, with $1 \leq p \leq q < \infty$.
 Then

 for all measurable functions $u \colon A \to \R$, where $a$ is the maximum of the constants of \textnormal{(aInc)}$_p$ and \textnormal{(aDec)}$_q$. \end{proposition}

 There are embedding relations between the Musielak-Orlicz spaces depending of the chosen function.
-The following result characterizes these relations and can be found as Theorem 3.2.6 of the book by Harjulehto-H\"ast\"o \cite{Harjulehto-Hasto-2019}.
+The following result characterizes these relations and can be found as Theorem 3.2.6 of the book by Harjulehto--H\"ast\"o \cite{Harjulehto-Hasto-2019}.

 \begin{proposition} Let $\ph, \psi \colon A \times [0,+\infty) \to [0,+\infty]$ be generalized weak $\Phi$-functions and let $\mu$ be atomless.
 Then $L^\ph (A) \hookrightarrow L^\psi (A)$ if and only if there exits $K>0$ and $h \in L^1 (A)$ with $\norm{h}_1 \leq 1$ such that for all $t \geq 0$ and for a.a.\,$x \in \Omega$